 We explain who Joan of Arc was and what her military life was like.
-What’s more. what are his general characteristics and his tragic death?
+What's more. what are her general characteristics and her tragic death?

 Who was Joan of Arc?

-Joan of Arc ( Jeanne d’Arc in French), also known as Saint Joan of Arc or as the Maiden of Orleans, was a national heroine of France .
-He led the French army against the English troops in the Hundred Years War.
-With his help Carlos VII de Valois managed to crown himself as King of France.
+Joan of Arc ( Jeanne d'Arc in French), also known as Saint Joan of Arc or as the Maiden of Orleans, was a national heroin of France .
+She led the French army against the English troops in the Hundred Years War.
+With her help Carlos VII de Valois managed to crown himself as King of France.

 Birth of Joan of Arc